Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Results

-For the homogeneous case in Fig.~\ref{fig3}(a), the attosecond pulses have elliptical polarization, where the major polarization axis is rotated by 120$^{\circ}$ for each pulse.
-This is a direct consequence of unequal intensities of the $3n+1$ and $3n+2$ harmonics \cite{medivsauskas2015generating, jimenez2017time, dorney2017helicity, neufeld2018optical, milovsevic2015high}.
-Indeed, if we look at the electric field generated by the harmonics around the harmonic cut-off energy, where both $3n+1$ and $3n+2$ harmonic intensities are similar [see Fig.~\ref{fig1}(a)], the attosecond pulses would show a near-linear polarization with the polarization direction rotated by 120$^{\circ}$ for each consecutive pulse.
+For the homogeneous case in Fig.~\ref{fig4}(a), the attosecond pulses have elliptical polarization, where the major polarization axis is rotated by 120$^{\circ}$ for each pulse.
+This is a direct consequence of unequal intensities of the $3n+1$ and $3n+2$ harmonics and the trefoil symmetry of the BiCRCP field \cite{medivsauskas2015generating, jimenez2017time, dorney2017helicity, neufeld2018optical, milovsevic2015high}.
+Indeed, if we look at the electric field generated by the harmonics around the harmonic cut-off energy, where both $3n+1$ and $3n+2$ harmonic intensities are similar [see Fig.~\ref{fig2}(a)], the attosecond pulses would show a near-linear polarization with the polarization direction rotated by 120$^{\circ}$ for each consecutive pulse.

-As the strength of the plasmonic field increases, the polarization of one radiation burst (emitted at around 13~fs in Fig.~\ref{fig3}), changes to circular and its amplitude is suppressed.
+As the strength of the plasmonic field increases, the polarization of one radiation burst (emitted at around 13~fs in Fig.~\ref{fig4}), changes to circular and its amplitude is suppressed.
 Meanwhile, the major polarization axis of the other two radiation bursts aligns to a common direction.
 When the plasmonic field is applied along the $y$-direction (not shown here), analogous findings can be applied, with the difference that: (i) a weaker plasmonic field ($\beta_{y}=0.01$ a.u.) is already sufficient to align the polarization ellipses of the generated attosecond pulses and (ii) suppression of one of the radiation bursts occurs only for stronger field strengths.

 Beyond the harmonic cut-off energy, the emitted radiation has linear polarization with a direction that coincides with that of the applied plasmonic field.
 Consequently, all the harmonics including $3n$-harmonics have comparable intensities.
 For example, the electric field obtained by filtering out $60^{\textrm{th}}-66^{\textrm{th}}$ harmonics has a linear polarization along $x$- ($y$-) direction when $\beta_{x} \neq 0.00$ ($\beta_{y} \neq 0.00$).
 The same is true for the electric field generated by $78^{\textrm{th}}-84^{\textrm{th}}$ harmonics.